Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Database to use in the data source.

-You can change the name of the storage data task schema.
-Default name is store.
+You can change the name of the data task schema.
+Default name is the name of the task.

 • Internal schema

 You can change the name of the internal storage schema.
-Default name is store__internal.
+Default name is the name of the task appended with "__internal".

 • Prefix for all tables and views